Jh123x/Image-Compressor/README.md

 # Image compressor
- A Image compresser made using python
+ A Simple Image compresser made using python